Social Policy Research Initiative Request for Proposals

 - People who have risk factors associated with falling into poverty

-- People who identify as members of racial/ethnic groups who are at greater risk of living in or falling into poverty due to economic marginalization produced through structural racism in the United States, such as Black, Indigenous, and People of Color (BIPOC)
+- People who identify as members of racial/ethnic groups who are at greater risk of living in or falling into poverty due to economic marginalization produced through structural racism in North America, such as Black, Indigenous, and Latinx populations.

 - Policy issue has a significant or disproportionate impact on low-income and/or economically marginalized populations

-- The intervention being studied is designed to improve or increase access to resources and choices for low-income and/or economically marginalized populations
+- Is the intervention designed to improve or increase access to resources and choices for low-income and/or economically marginalized populations

 - Policy issue is one that, if unaddressed, could lead people to fall into poverty